October 19, 2018

-Pomelo Fashion currently have only 26.9% of its assortment on discount, slightly lower then Love, Bonito (ie. 31.7%).
-Of which, the former has approximately 29% contributed from discounts of 50% and more with an average sell out rate for discounted items at 36.7%.
-In comparison, Love, Bonito has only 40% of its assortment with discounts of 50% and more but with a much lower average sell out rate of 23.4%.
+Pomelo Fashion currently has only 26.9% of its assortment on discount, slightly lower than Love, Bonito (ie. 31.7%).
+Of which, the former has approximately 29% contributed from discounts of 50% and more with an average sell-out rate for discounted items at 36.7%.
+In comparison, Love, Bonito has only 40% of its assortment with discounts of 50% and more but with a much lower average sell-out rate of 23.4%.

 The data shown suggests whilst Love, Bonito has higher % of products on discount, their online consumers are less price sensitive and discount centric.
 In a similar situation, a brand can look into stocking at multi-label discounting sites or sell offline as an alternative clearance strategy.